TokyoVrPlayground/AppTrackingTransparencySampleForUE4/README.md

 ![1020](images/1020.png)

-・Call "RequestTrackingAuthorizationResult"  then presents the app-tracking authorization request dialog on iOS.(Does not present the dialog on other platforms.)
+・Call "RequestTrackingAuthorizationResult"  then presents the app-tracking authorization request dialog on iOS ***14.5 or later***.(Does not present the dialog on other platforms.)

 ![1030](images/1030.PNG)